Unidata/netCDF-Perl/README.md

 ### <a name="Availability"></a>Availability

-Unidata netCDF Perl
+**Unidata netCDF Perl**
-:   Other than the source here on GitHub, Unidata netCDF Perl is freely available for download at: ftp://ftp.unidata.ucar.edu/pub/netcdf-perl/
+...
+Other than the source here on GitHub, Unidata netCDF Perl is freely available for download at: ftp://ftp.unidata.ucar.edu/pub/netcdf-perl/

-Other Sources
+**Other Sources**

-:  > **Note**:  The following are third-party and have not been verified or validated by the Unidata Program Center.
+> Note:  The following are third-party and have not been verified or validated by the Unidata Program Center.

-:  [RedHat RPM & ncmanipulate](http://home.badc.rl.ac.uk/iwi/netcdf-perl/) Alan Iwi's source and binary RPMs for RedHat Linux and ncmanipulate module to manipulate NetCDF files.
+...
+[RedHat RPM & ncmanipulate](http://home.badc.rl.ac.uk/iwi/netcdf-perl/) Alan Iwi's source and binary RPMs for RedHat Linux and ncmanipulate module to manipulate NetCDF files.
-:  [Fedora Installation](https://apps.fedoraproject.org/packages/netcdf-perl) Fedora provides a package called "netcdf-perl".
+...
+[Fedora Installation](https://apps.fedoraproject.org/packages/netcdf-perl) Fedora provides a package called "netcdf-perl".
-:  [PDL::NetCDF](http://search.cpan.org/~dhunt/PDL-NetCDF-4.05/netcdf.pd) Doug Hunt's perl interface which uses the PDL (perl data language) extension.
+...
+[PDL::NetCDF](http://search.cpan.org/~dhunt/PDL-NetCDF-4.05/netcdf.pd) Doug Hunt's perl interface which uses the PDL (perl data language) extension.

 ### <a name="Installation"></a>Installation
-See the file [INSTALL]() in the top-level directory of the netCDF Perl distribution for instructions on how to incorporate netCDF Perl into your perl utility.
+See the file [INSTALL](INSTALL) in the top-level directory of the netCDF Perl distribution for instructions on how to incorporate netCDF Perl into your perl utility.

 > Note: You will need write access to your installed perl(1) libraries in order to install netCDF Perl.

-The netCDF Perl [manual page]() details how to use the NetCDF Perl package.
+The netCDF Perl [manual page](man/man1/netCDFPerl.1) details how to use the NetCDF Perl package.

-Read the list of [known problems]() with the netCDF Perl package
+Read the list of [known problems](#Known_Problems) with the netCDF Perl package.

 ### <a name="Support"></a>Support & Mailing List

-Requesting Support
+**Requesting Support**
-:  To request support from Unidata netCDF Perl developers:  <support-netcdf-perl@unidata.ucar.edu> :  You can also view current and past [netCDF perl support questions]( http://www.unidata.ucar.edu/support/help/MailArchives/netcdf-perl/maillist.html) answered by Unidata developers.
+... support from Unidata netCDF Perl developers:  <support-netcdf-perl@unidata.ucar.edu> ... also view current and past [netCDF perl support questions]( http://www.unidata.ucar.edu/support/help/MailArchives/netcdf-perl/maillist.html) answered by Unidata developers.

-Defunct Mailing List
+**Defunct Mailing List**
-:  Unidata netCDF Perl had a community mailing list associated with it at one time.
+...
+Perl had a community mailing list associated with it at one time.
 The mailing list is **no longer active**, but the [list archive](http://www.unidata.ucar.edu/mailing_lists/archives/netcdf-perl/) is still available for reference.

 ### <a name="Known_Problems"></a>Known Problems

-netCDFPerl doesn't install under OSF/1
+**netCDFPerl doesn't install under OSF/1**
-:  make install might fail to install the netCDFPerl package under OSF/1.
+...  make install might fail to install the netCDFPerl package under OSF/1.
 This might be due to a bug in make(1).
 The solution is to move the line
 ````
 .PRECIOUS: Makefile
 ````